How it Works

 Will you be providing the slips?

 Yes.
-We’re ordering a couple thousand slips this winter and they will be available for planting June 2013.
+We’re ordering a couple thousand slips this winter and they will be available for planting in June.

 Do I get to keep the potatoes I grow?

-You keep half and donate the other half to a local food pantry.
+You can keep them or donate to a local food pantry.

 How big are the plants?